binnes/raspberryPiWorkshop/part3/INTERVAL.md

 - After entering the form data, the user can press **Submit** or **Cancel** buttons.
 - When the **Submit** button is pressed the flow constructs a ```msg.payload``` JSON Object with the values entered.
 - Double-click on the Dashboard Form node (1).
 An **Edit form node** sidebar will open.
 - This form only has one element (2).
-It asks in a field labeled *Reporting Interval* for a numeric value.
+It asks in a field labelled *Reporting Interval* for a numeric value.
 This value will be stored in a variable named *Seconds*
 - You might experiment by adding additional elements (3) that could prompt for Text, Numbers, validated email addresses, Passwords (which will be masked when input as * ), Checkmarks or Switches.

 ![Node-RED Dashboard Form flow node](screenshots/NRD-ReportingIntervalForm-formnode.png)

 - Press the Cancel button when you have finished experimenting with the form node.

 ### Step 3 - Description of the Set ESP8266 Interval flow